 I sat in my classroom, at the window, observed the coming and going.
 Men throwing books across the yard, smoking, swearing and drinking alcohol.
 I did not like them.
 Books should never be treated that way… Never…

 I didn’t pay any attention to any lesson.
 But no one did anyway.
 It was an exceptional state.
 Everyone was discussing the last weeks, debating, pupils as well as teachers.
-It seemed – it seemed everyone has cheered up, like it was carnival.
+It seemed – it seemed everyone has cheered up like it was a carnival.
 Laughing, joking.
 It was – odd…

 Strange People died, that the military occupied the town, that the killing continued… How could anyone be happy with it?
 This remained a mystery to me, despite the talk about freedom.

 Unable to look at her, doing that to her textbook, I turned my head.
-Again the men were carrying books to the yard… A grave yard.
+Again the men were carrying books to the yard… A graveyard.
 For words.
 It was blasphemy.
 I believed in books, always did.
 I believed in stories.
 Even if I was nothing more than a child, I knew, certain things were important.
 Books were important, stories were important.
-It was not about who’s picture was in the book, it was about what those words made you feel and do… A power that could not be eliminated, simply by destroying paper.
+It was not about whose picture was in the book, it was about what those words made you feel and do… A power that could not be eliminated, by merely destroying paper.
 What were they so upset about?
-It was sheer waste.
+It was a sheer waste.
 Waste!
 Stop wasting!

 * * *

 History books.
 Mostly.
-Every class had to deliver the history books to the teachers – I gave my text book back too, after going through it again, specially through the chapter of Ancient Egypt.
+Every class had to deliver the history books to the teachers – I gave my textbook back too, after going through it again, especially through the chapter of Ancient Egypt.
 Now they have ended here, waiting for the fire.
 A lot of Philosophy and Politics too.
-Art, Literature and Poetry was scattered.
+Art, Literature, and Poetry were scattered.
 Some books had been already ripped apart, spilling their guts over the others.
 Destruction was evident.
 Nearly every book I picked up was vandalized.
 Pictures added with vulgar drawings.
 It made me recoil.
 Disgusting!
-I let the books slip back on their grave.
+I let the papers slip back on their grave.

 * * *

 The men were shouting.
 Everyone should stand back.
 People came to watch.
 Some brought beer and snacks.
-They prepared to roast some bacon, as if it was going to be just nice camp fire… There were even folks bringing their own books, waiting to throw them into the fire.
+They prepared to roast some bacon as if it was going to be just nice campfire… There were even folks carrying their own books, waiting to throw them into the fire.

 Watched, as the men went, with brightly lit torches around the pile.
 Laughingly lighting the fire.
-Paper could not possibly defend itself.
+The paper could not possibly defend itself.

-It caught easily fire, as the flames touched their surface.
+It caught fire easily, as the flames touched their surface.
 The destruction rushed fast to their core, burned the pages to grey crumbled petals, floating in the heat radiating in every direction.
 White smoke filled the yard.
 Filled the noses and mouthes, crept into lungs and bellies.
 One last revengeful strike.
 Coughing.
 Everyone.

 Then the wind lifted the curse.